Aydin-ab/ray-aydin/doc/source/ray-core/objects/serialization.rst

 Explicitly serializing `ObjectRefs` using `ray.cloudpickle` should be used as a last resort.
 Passing `ObjectRefs` through Ray task arguments and return values is the recommended approach.

 Ray `ObjectRefs` can be serialized using `ray.cloudpickle`.
 The `ObjectRef` can then be deserialized and accessed with `ray.get()`.
-Note that `ray.cloudpickle` must be used; other pickle tools are not guaranteed to work.
+Note that `ray.cloudpickle` must be used; other pickle tools aren't guaranteed to work.
 Additionally, the process that deserializes the `ObjectRef` must be part of the same Ray cluster that serialized it.

 When serialized, the `ObjectRef`'s value remains pinned in Ray's shared memory object store.
 The object must be explicitly freed by calling `ray._private.internal_api.free(obj_ref)`.